damienmckenna/metatag/README.txt

 * Multi-lingual support using the Entity Translation module.

-* Translation support using the Internationalization (i18n) module.
+* Translation support using the Internationalization (i18n) module of the global configurations, the values for all three submodules (Metatag:Context, Metatag:Panels, Metatag:Views), and the final meta tags being output.

 * Full support for entity revisions and workflows based upon revision editing, including compatibility with the Revisioning and Workbench Moderation modules.